HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 - The inventory table contains over 1,500 records that represent the stock on hand of each product in each store at the current point in time (Oct.
 1, 2018).

+## Skills demonstrated

+Tool used: Microsoft Power BI. the following skills an concepts were aapplied through out this project:
+- Data cleaning and transformation in Power Query
+- Data modeling
+-
+- Data visualization

 ## The analysis process

 This is an iterative roadmap undertaken to ensure the accuracy of results and a comprehensive analysis.
 For this project, I am using Microsoft Power BI.